 We believe that knowledge is power.
 To that end, we have to call “balls and strikes,” but this system has never been intended as a tool to strike a district out.
 Instead, we seek to identify and affirm schools that are excelling, then share their best practices with other districts.

 We are committed to continually improving the quality of our data and the manner in which we interpret it to ensure all Texans get the best possible education for their tax dollar.

 The manner in which House Bill 5 reduced the number of end of course exams has made it increasingly difficult to get an accurate read on student achievement in Texas highs schools.
 To counter that, we’re working to get access to ACT/SAT scores as a way to continue measuring progress.
 While we’re currently unable to access them (they’re not in the accessible warehouse) we’ll persist in our attempts to get them to provide the most accurate possible picture.

-If you want to improve your school’s or district’s FAST rating, there are several steps you can take:
+If you want to improve your school or district Smart Score, there are several steps you can take:

 - Use the TXSmartSchools reporting tool to compare your school or district with five-star schools or districts that are similar to yours in size and/or other factors such as geographic location, demographics, etc. Review their spending patterns, student achievement statistics, Texas Education Agency accountability ratings and more.